Cornelian automobile: Manufacture

-The 1914 Cornelian was manufactured by Howard E. Blood (of the Allegan, Michigan-based Blood Brothers Machine Company), who had joined forces with Swiss racecar driver Louis Chevrolet.
+The 1914 Cornelian was manufactured by Howard E. Blood (of the Allegan, Michigan-based Blood Brothers Machine Company), who had partnered with Swiss racecar driver Louis Chevrolet.
 Chevrolet used a Cornelian to qualify for the 1915 Indy 500 race, with a qualifying speed of 81.01 mph.
 Chevrolet did not finish the race, having to drop out on the 77th lap when an engine valve failed (he placed 20th in the results).
-However, the appearance was good for business, and orders came into Blood's office.
+The appearance was still good for business, and orders came into Blood's office.
 However, only a few units had been produced when Blood halted production.

-The cycle car was powered by a 4 Cylinder Sterling engine and boasted a light weight of 500 kg displacing 103 cubic inches (1.7 L).
+The car was powered by a four-cylinder Sterling engine displacing 103 cubic inches (1.7 L).
 The automobile body was monocoque; the rear wheels had independent suspension, and the front wheels were mounted on a Transverse leaf spring front suspension with a solid axle.

 The Museum of American Speed has one of these vehicles on display.